 Above pic: Liberty Canyon.
 The grass is brown from six months of no rain, but the oaks on the right – slow to change – stand out, as does the blue sky.
 This pic was taken on Thanksgiving Day, 2009.

 Below pic: Rustic Canyon.
-I’m quite certain that Rustic Canyon is haunted.
+I am quite certain that Rustic Canyon is haunted.
 At the very least, it’s littered with spooky buildings such as the old barn shown here.
-The trail, which hugs the creekbed, is covered by fallen leaves that crunch under your feet during much of the year.
+The trail, which hugs the creekbed, is covered by fallen leaves that crunch under your feet most of the year.

 Above pic: Zuma Canyon.
 SoCal – and the Southwestern U.S. in general – doesn’t have many deciduous forests.
 What we have are mountains with chaparral and other desert shrubs.
 Oaks and sycamores grow well in the canyons, however, provided there are intermittent streams to nurse them.